openziti/ziti-doc/docusaurus/docs/learn/core-concepts/metrics/50-grafana.md

   **We are going to use the authenticate endpoint and our credentials to retrieve the bearer token for use in the headers of the requests for actual data.
 Note that thses are part of the configuration, and therefore you must be careful about editor and admin access to the Grafana instance and node to protect these credentials.**

-- Build the query as below, entering your Edge management API socket address
+- Build the query as below, entering your edge management API socket address

   ![Variable query configuration](/img/bearer_token_variable.png)